The following post is from Amanda of OhAmanda.com and Impress Your Kids: Apology is a Lovely Perfume

 By day 5, I was reaching my limit.

-I had cleaned potty off the floor too many times to count, I had changed my son’s clothes so often that the only thing he had to wear was mismatched too little pajamas and I hadn’t left the house in days.
+I had cleaned potty off the floor too many times to count, and I had changed my son’s clothes so often that the only thing he had to wear was mismatched too little pajamas, and I hadn’t left the house in days.

 The final straw was when my daughter began to offer her professional potty training experience in the middle of me wiping up potty, cooking dinner, and changing a soaking wet little boy.